nilportugues/php-hal/README.md

 ```

 ## Usage
-Given a PHP Object, and a series of mappings, the HAL+JSON API transformer will represent the given data following the `https://tools.ietf.org/html/draft-kelly-json-hal-07` specification draft.
+Given a PHP Object, and a series of mappings, the HAL+JSON and HAL+XML API transformer will represent the given data following the `https://tools.ietf.org/html/draft-kelly-json-hal-07` specification draft.

 For instance, given the following piece of code, defining a Blog Post and some comments: